Philly Fed factory activity slows in August

-NEW YORK (Reuters) - Factory activity in the U.S. mid-Atlantic region weakened in August after hitting a multi-year high the prior month as new orders fell and the pace of hiring slowed, a survey showed on Thursday.
+NEW YORK, Aug 15 (Reuters) - Factory activity in the U.S. mid-Atlantic region weakened in August as new orders fell and the pace of hiring slowed, a survey showed on Thursday.

 The Philadelphia Federal Reserve Bank said its business activity index fell to 9.3 from 19.8 in July, undershooting economists’ expectations for a reading of 15.0.